tomsWebConsulting/twcsl/Form Block Select Field Post-submit Redirect Change/README.md

 * Add code from file **[form block select field post-submit redirect change.html][3]** to Page Settings > Advanced > Page Header Code Injection for the page.
+Refer to [Per-page code injection][4] for details.

-Please see [per-page code injection][4].
-Read the code for any instructions within.
+* Read the code for any instructions within.

 * Add a form block to your page and set up as desired.